 Acupuncture has been used for more than two thousand years in China to promote well-being and treat illness.
 In Chinese medicine, health is believed to result from the free flow of energy, called chi, in the body.
 Illness is attributed to blockages in this energy flow, which can be relieved by the placement of thin needles at various points in the body.

-The UCSF Osher Center for Integrative Medicine offers acupuncture services to assist the treatment of various health problems.
+The UCSF Osher Center for Integrative Health offers acupuncture services to assist the treatment of various health problems.
 In addition, our licensed acupuncturists are trained in many other aspects of Chinese medicine, including herbal remedies, massage, counseling and nutrition.
 These experienced practitioners are trained to work with patients with complex medical conditions as well as healthy individuals who want to maintain wellness.

 Acupuncture can be helpful in maintaining good health and in treating patients with a wide range of health problems.
 Acupuncture may be used alone or in combination with other complementary or conventional medicine treatments.

-If you are not sure whether acupuncture is an appropriate treatment for your condition, first schedule an integrative medicine consultation, where one of our specialists will go over the various services provided at the Osher Center for Integrative Medicine and help you figure out what might best fit your needs.
+If you are not sure whether acupuncture is an appropriate treatment for your condition, first schedule an integrative medicine consultation, where one of our specialists will go over the various services provided at the Osher Center for Integrative Health and help you figure out what might best fit your needs.

 Acupuncture can be used to treat a number of condition and health problems, including: